jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 the end of each `print` statement is on the next line.

-Look again at the list value returned by `f.readlines()`, which is `['roast duck\n', 'ribeye steak\n', 'wood-fired pizza\n', 'plank-seared salmon\n', 'caesar salad\n']`.
-Every string value within the list includes a `"\n"` at the end.
-The `"\n"` is the newline that separates the text on each line.
+Look again at the list value returned by `f.readlines()`, which is `['roast duck\textbackslash n', 'ribeye steak\textbackslash n', 'wood-fired pizza\textbackslash n', 'plank-seared salmon\textbackslash n', 'caesar salad\textbackslash n']`.
+Every string value within the list includes a `"\textbackslash n"` at the end.
+The `"\textbackslash n"` is the newline that separates the text on each line.
 Since `print` normally inserts a newline after it prints its string, and since the string has a newline, too, there are two newlines that get printed: one before the period and one after the period.

 This also causes our `if` statement to fail.
-When we compare `"roast duck"` to `"roast duck\n"`, these are technically different strings because the second one has a `"\n"` character at the end.
+When we compare `"roast duck"` to `"roast duck\textbackslash n"`, these are technically different strings because the second one has a `"\textbackslash n"` character at the end.
 That’s why we never see our excited message.
-The expression `"roast duck" == "roast duck\n"` is `False`.
+The expression `"roast duck" == "roast duck\textbackslash n"` is `False`.

 Let’s fix this code; see Listing~\ref{code:find_duck}.